Steven Karidoyanes

 Steven Karidoyanes (born November 5, 1957, Boston, Massachusetts to Michael and Tula Karidoyanes) is an American composer, broadcaster and conductor with the Plymouth Philharmonic Orchestra.

-The Boston native of Greek descent brings a wealth of musical experiences to the podium.
-He holds a Bachelor of Music Degree from Boston University and received training in orchestral conducting at the Canford School of Music in Dorset, England, where he studied with the renowned British conducting coach, George Hurst.
+He holds a Bachelor of Music degree from Boston University and received training in orchestral conducting at the Canford School of Music in Dorset, England, where he studied with the British conducting coach, George Hurst.

-He lives in Boston with his wife Amy and their two young sons, Michael and Nicholas.

 Career

 A member of ASCAP, Karidoyanes is the conductor of the Plymouth Philharmonic Orchestra, a professional orchestra on Boston's historic South Shore, since 1994.

 In 2000 he composed Café Neon: Fantasy on Greek Songs and Dances that was performed by the Pittsburgh Symphony Orchestra.
 Of the piece, which he dedicated to his parents, Karidoyanes writes: